Boerderij/Varken/README.md

-# Grafana Scripts
+# Varken
-Repo for api scripts written (both pushing and pulling) to aggregate data into influxdb for grafana
+Dutch for PIG.
+PIG is an Acronym for PlexDB/Influx/Grafana

+Varken is a standalone commmandline utility that will aggregate date from the plex ecosystem into influxdb to be displayed in grafana

 Requirements /w install links: [Grafana](http://docs.grafana.org/installation/), [Python3](https://www.python.org/downloads/), [InfluxDB](https://docs.influxdata.com/influxdb/v1.5/introduction/installation/)